zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

   * **Early error discovery**: If a static language is used then the consistency check and the verifications are carried out at compile-time.
 It follows that possible errors and inconsistencies in the mapping may be caught early.
+  * **Clean code**: Since many of responsibilities can be delegated on the underlying platform, the code contains only the necessary stuff.

 * Java's type system does not provide sufficient means to express the real character of objects by type.
 Therefore, designers must resort to the modeling of the object